Jozef Tiso: Slovak secession

 Slovakia became the Slovak Republic, an independent state (under German protection) which was formally recognised by the Soviet Union and Germany, with de facto recognition by the United Kingdom and France (but not by the United States who were largely responsible, in 1919, for the new artificial state of Czechoslovakia).
 Czech émigrés and the United States considered Slovakia a puppet state of Germany.
 After the later recognition of the Czechoslovak government-in-exile by Great Britain, the British Foreign Office notified the Czech Foreign Ministry that Britain did not recognise any territorial claims of Czechoslovakia, nor could they commit to any fixed boundaries for the state, nor recognise the legal continuation of Czechoslovakia.

 Tiso was initially Prime Minister from 14 March 1939 until 26 October 1939.
 Tiso not only supported Nazi Germany's invasion of Poland in September 1939 but contributed Slovak troops, which the Germans rewarded by allowing Slovakia to annex 300 square miles of Polish territory.
-On 1 October 1939, Dr Tiso officially became President of the Slovak People's Party.
+On 1 October 1939, Tiso officially became President of the Slovak People's Party.
 On 26 October, he became President of the Slovak Republic, and appointed Tuka as Prime Minister.
 After 1942, President Tiso was also styled Vodca ("Leader"), an imitation of German Führer.